-4. ICT System Use
+5. ICT System Use

-4.1 Hardware Provisions and Security
+5.1 Hardware Provisions and Security

-Desktop PCs, thin clients, laptops, tablet computers, desk telephones, mobile phones, and shared office equipment such as fax facilities, printers, photocopiers and document scanning facilities have been provided to ensure we are well equipped to serve our tenants and other customers, facilitate office functions, allow access to office software applications, support mobile working arrangements and printing and so on.

-Security of equipment is the responsibility of the staff member(s) to whom it is allocated and it must not be used by anyone else, other than in accordance with this policy.
-General equipment, such as photocopiers or printers located in communal areas is the joint responsibility of all staff members within the organisation.

-The Finance Manager will hold records, by asset tag, and serial number of all equipment currently in use and also the staff member or section these have been allocated to.
+- 5.1.1 Desktop PCs, thin clients, laptops, tablet computers, desk telephones, mobile phones, and shared office equipment such as printers, photocopiers and document scanning facilities have been provided to ensure we are well equipped to serve our tenants and other customers, facilitate office functions, allow access to office software applications, support mobile working arrangements and printing and so on. - 5.1.2 Security of equipment is the responsibility of the staff member(s) to whom it is allocated and it must not be used by anyone else, other than in accordance with this policy.
+General equipment, such as photocopiers or printers located in communal areas is the joint responsibility of all staff members within the organization. - 5.1.3 The Finance Manager will hold records, by asset tag, and serial number of all equipment currently in use and also the staff member or section these have been allocated to.

-4.2 Network and Software Application Security
+5.2 Network and Software Application Security

-4.2.1 Our network is secured by passwords and various software packages and can only be accessed by devices configured by our IT support provider Omniledger.
+5.2.1 Our network is secured by passwords and various software packages and can only be accessed by devices configured by our IT support provider Omniledger.
 Software applications in use within Rosehill are mainly stored centrally on servers accessed by individual PCs, thin clients, laptops and tablets, or can be hosted and accessed via the Internet or loaded on to individual devices including mobile phones.
 All of these require some form of identification, such as a network user logon, an application specific user logon or, for a mobile device, a unique username/password combination or a passcode to gain access.
 These should comply with the password policy, within this document.

-- 4.2.2 Security of user logons and passwords for individual user areas and access to software applications are the responsibility of each individual staff member and they must not be used by or divulged to anyone else, including our support provider Omniledger, under any circumstances - 4.2.3 We test our network and software every two to three years, for vulnerability to hackers, and take action to remedy any issues found.
+- 5.2.2 Security of user logons and passwords for individual user areas and access to software applications are the responsibility of each individual staff member and they must not be used by or divulged to anyone else, including our support provider Omniledger, under any circumstances - 5.2.3 We test our network and software annually, for vulnerability to hackers, and take action to remedy any issues found.

-4.3 Operating Systems & Devices
+5.3 Operating Systems & Devices

-4.3.1 Only current operating systems may be used to access our network and systems.
-Currently, this means nothing older than Windows 7, under extended support by Microsoft until 14th January 2020.
+5.3.1 Only current operating systems may be used to access our network and systems.
+Currently, this means nothing older than Windows 8.1, under extended support by Microsoft until 10th January 2023.
 Steps will be taken to upgrade operating systems, in conjunction with Omniledger, our IT support provider in advance of extended support arrangements ending.

-4.4 Web Portals & Cloud Based Storage
+5.4 Web Portals & Cloud Based Storage